Evolution of nonlinear reduced-order solutions for PDEs with conserved quantities: Set-up and preliminaries

 Our reduced-order equations involve partial derivatives of the ansatz with respect to the parameters.
 Assumption (H1) ensures that these derivatives exist.
 Assumption (H2) ensures that the ansatz would in fact approximate strong solutions of the PDE.
 Finally, assumption (H3) requires the map $\hat u$ to be an immersion, which essentially means that the tangent space of the ansatz manifold at every base point $\hat u\in \mathcal M$ is full rank.
 More precisely, the tangent space $T_{\hat u}\mathcal M$ at a point $\hat u\in\mathcal M$ is the linear vector space

 The map $\hat u$ being an immersion implies that the partial derivatives $\partial \hat u/\partial q_i$ are linearly independent functions and therefore $\dim(T_{\hat u}\mathcal M)=n$ for all $\hat u\in\mathcal M$.
 As such, the set $\mathcal M$ is an $n$-dimensional manifold immersed in the function space $H$.
 Most importantly, assumption (H3) ensures that the metric tensor, to be defined in Section~\ref{sec:varmodeling}, is invertible.
+It should be clear that, as a special case, the ansatz map includes linear superposition of potentially parameter-dependent modes,